 In 1999, changes in the South Carolina Code of Laws allowed the University's Board of Trustees to loan endowment funds to the Foundation for the purpose of maximizing the investment yield and increasing the available funds for scholarships and other programs.
-For the years 2013 and 2012, University endowment funds of \$151,956,883 and \$137,085,667, respectively, were loaned to the Foundation and are included in investments held for Clemson University in the Statements of Financial Position.
+For the years ended June 30, 2014 and 2013, University endowment funds of \$175,541,046 and \$151,956,883, respectively, were loaned to the Foundation and are included in investments held for Clemson University in the Statements of Financial Position.